Best known for its annual music festival, Carhaix in Brittany was a 2011 Tour de France stage town. Wendy Mewes has this guide to the area.

 See also Wendy's Freewheeling France guide to cycling the Nantes-Brest Canal, as well as her history of the Nantes-Brest Canal.
 She's also written a regional overview of Brittany, and guides to Brest, Rennes, Quimper and Vannes.

-Wendy Mewes is the author of eight books about Brittany, including the Footprint guide to Brittany and the Red Dog guide The Nantes-Brest Canal .
+Wendy Mewes is the author of eight books about Brittany, including The Nantes-Brest Canal guidebook (UK, US) and the Footprint guide to Brittany (UK, US).
 She organises many walks and provides professional guided visits through Brittany Heritage Services.
 You can follow Wendy on Twitter @brittanyexpert